 The EngBio Forums feature prominent external speakers and excellent networking opportunities - a great opportunity to learn more about cutting edge synthetic and engineering biology.
-Registration is now open!

 The Engineering Biology Forums are a series of talks exploring key tools for the future of engineering biology and biotechnology.
-Hosted by the Engineering Biology Interdisciplinary Research Centre at the University of Cambridge, the forums will take place Thursdays, 5pm-9pm at the Old Divinity School, St Johns College, Cambridge.
-Keynote lectures and discussion session will be followed by food, drinks and a fair including demonstrations, exhibitions and information showcasing scientific excellence from around the Cambridge engineering biology community
+Hosted by the Engineering Biology Interdisciplinary Research Centre at the University of Cambridge, the forums will take place termly at the Old Divinity School, St Johns College, Cambridge.
+Keynote lectures and discussion session will be followed by food, drinks and a mini fair including demonstrations, exhibitions and information showcasing scientific excellence from around the Cambridge engineering biology community

 If you would like to suggest a speaker or theme for a future EngBio Forum please contact coordinator@engbio.cam.ac.uk